 Among these people are a few close-knit advisers, and what I call an “inner circle”.

 People in your inner circle will always give you honest advice.
-They aren't like your mum or your dad will tell you that every drawing you do is amazing, or that your karaoke performance sounded just like the artist.
+They aren't like your mum or your dad who will tell you that every drawing you do is amazing, or that your karaoke performance “sounds just like the original song”.